Still (Tamia song)

 "Still" is a song by Canadian recording artist Tamia.
 It was written and produced by Johntá Austin, Bryan Michael Cox, and Jermaine Dupri and produced Dupri and Cox for her third studio album More (2004).
-The song was released as the album's third single in October 2004.
+The song was released as the album's third and final single in October 2004.
 A re-recorded version of "Still" with new arrangement and production by Luke Laird was also released on Tamia's fifth studio Beautiful Surprise (2012).